 Now this is a story all about how our inbound marketing agency got flipped-turned upside down.
 I'd like to take a minute, just sit right there, I'll tell you how we became process-driven sprint extraordinaires.

 It all started seven months ago.
 Rich and Alice were running late to a meeting and had to literally sprint across town.
 Having been in back-to-back meetings, they were a little distracted and needed to bounce ideas off one another for the next pitch.

 Luckily, all that sprinting had a compound effect on their creative process.
 There wasn't enough time to worry whether they were terrible or not, and all the extra oxygen seemed to add extra oomph to their inbound marketing brainpower.

 Henceforth, at the start of every month, the whole team runs wildly around the balconies of Barton Arcade shouting content ideas at one another.
 But you can only talk if you are in possession of the sacred aubergine (or eggplant for our US-based readers.)

-I am of course, joking.
+I am, of course, joking.

-Also for legal reasons, I must offer an alternative to what a sprint could be and how we potentially utilise its influence.
+I think I should probably offer an alternative to what a sprint could be, and how we potentially implement this process in the running of an inbound marketing agency.
 I will let you make up your own mind about which extremely plausible concept is real.
-It also keeps the caretaker here at Barton on the back foot, he keeps blaming us for all the vegetable stains on the walls, which isn’t ideal.
+(This also keeps the caretaker here at Barton Arcade on the back foot, he keeps blaming us for all the vegetable stains on the walls.)

-So what does this mean for the clients?
+So what does this mean for clients?